 A colocation facility, sometimes called colo or co-location, is a data center created specifically for the housing and storage of servers, computing hardware, and networking equipment.
 Colocation may be compared to an apartment building, with each secure “unit” rented by a different tenant.
 The customers can either own their own servers or lease hardware through the colocation provider, but each will rent the space, bandwidth, power, and cooling necessary to house it offsite.

-Benefits of Colocation for Small and Medium-Sized Businesses
+Colocation for Small and Medium-Sized Businesses

 Small businesses often begin their online hosting by renting space on a server owned by a hosting provider.
 As the business grows, it may need its own dedicated server to ensure high levels of connectivity and the security of company information.
 However, housing the server(s) onsite can be a costly endeavor, especially when it comes to: